NSW · The Hills Shire Council

 • Dwelling house; Alterations or additions to an existing building or structure

-134 HIGHS ROAD WEST PENNANT HILLS 2125Under Assessment
+134 HIGHS ROAD WEST PENNANT HILLS 2125Determined

 • Dwelling house; Subdivision; Erection of a new structure